Department of Political Science Guidelines for PhD Students

 Dissertation Advisory Committee

 21. On admission each student is assigned a Faculty Advisor from among the departmental faculty.
 New students are strongly encouraged to meet in the fall term with this person to introduce themselves and discuss their interests.
 It is possible that the Faculty Advisor will becomes the student’s dissertation supervisor.
 If this is not the case, the student should definitely secure a dissertation supervisor no later than January of their second year.
 As soon as this selection has been made, the student must inform the Graduate Administrator so that the faculty member’s name can be entered into the Departmental records.

 22. The dissertation advisory committee consists of the supervisor as well as two other members, at least one of whom will be a faculty member of Carleton University.
 The third member may be, if deemed necessary or desirable based on the topic, faculty from a different university.
 The Dissertation Supervisor must be a faculty member in the Department of Political Science.
 The composition of the committee should be finalized no later than the start of a student’s third year.
 In the situation of a co-supervision between two Political Science faculty members, there must be two additional committee members, for a total of four on the dissertation advisory committee.

-23. The student’s primary point of contact is his or her supervisor.
+23. The student’s primary point of contact is their supervisor.
 Once work on the thesis has begun, the candidate is expected to see the supervisor, and the other committee members as needed, at regular intervals.
 Candidates should submit drafts of chapters to the supervisor, and to the other members if they so wish, for general advice on possible revisions or for correction of errors.
 The dissertation advisory committee, guided by the preferences of the candidate and the supervisor, should determine how frequently and in what form members wish to read draft chapters.
 If, after reading chapters or blocks of chapters, members have important criticisms or revisions to propose, they should be provided in writing to the student, with a copy to the supervisor.